Dagmar - uterine cancer

 Over 40% of malignant diseases affecting female reproductive organs account for uterine cancer.
 Its incidence is on the increase, but 75% of cases are detected in time, so prognoses are favourable.
 Despite this positive aspect, over 250,000 women worldwide die each year in association with uterine cancer.

-The most common benign tumours are fibroids, and of malignant tumours they are uterine carcinomas.
+The most common benign tumors are fibroids, and of malignant tumors they are uterine carcinomas.
 Most uterine cancers are caused by changes to uterine mucosa, i.e. endometrium.
 The stimulation of its growth, and precipitous cell multiplication and division, which may induce cancerous changes, is dependent primarily on oestrogen; thus it may be anticipated that the hormone affects the growth of carcinoma itself (i.e. hormone-dependent cancer).

 Prevention focuses on healthy lifestyle with adequate exercise, avoiding the effects of external oestrogens, having a strong immune system, and regular gynaecological health checks even after the menopause enabling to detect any signs on time.

 Even minor gynaecological problems may lead to precancerous stage of endometrium preceding uterine cancer.
 Prevention and any manifestations of a gynaecological disease should not be underestimated; this includes reinforcing the immune system to prevent progression of a serious disease.
 A weak immunity is unable to regenerate the body naturally; hence a regular boost of the immune system is essential to prevent the common diseases as well as cancer, including uterine cancer.